-The goals of the M.B.
-Lamar Middle School will be planned and designed for the following:
+The goals of Memorial Middle School will be planned and designed for the following:

 - a.
 Increase the number of students who are academically ready to meet the passing standard on local and State assessments. - b.
-Plan, design, and implement effective systemic programs to improve teachers' academic content knowledge and instructional effectiveness and create a deeper understanding of the instructional concepts and skills needed to prepare students for academic success. - c.
+Plan, design, and implement effective systemic programs to improve teachers' academic content knowledge and instructional effectiveness. - c.
+Create a deeper understanding of the instructional concepts and skills needed to prepare students for academic success. - d.
 Create opportunities for teachers to receive in-classroom coaching to improve instructional and Response to Intervention (Rtl) effectiveness in academic areas.
 As part of the program's professional development requirements, teachers will gain experience and ideas from instructional strategies in order to accomplish this goal.
-Professional learning opportunities with Tier I and Tier II Rtl strategies and accelerated instruction will be provided during the first year of the grant. - d.
-Ensure students participate in a challenging curriculum that meets and exceeds the grade level TEKS for which the student is enrolled. - e.
-Equip school leaders to support and facilitate teachers' efforts to increase student achievement in academic areas. - f.
-Provide parents with opportunities to talk with teachers at more frequent intervals about their child's academic progress in and to engage parents in their child's academic success.
+Professional learning opportunities with Tier I and Tier II Rtl strategies and accelerated instruction will be provided during the first year of the grant. - e.
+Ensure students participate in a challenging curriculum that meets and exceeds the grade level TEKS for which the student is enrolled. - f.
+Equip school leaders to support and facilitate teachers' efforts to increase student achievement in academic areas. - g.
+Provide parents with opportunities to talk with teachers at more frequent intervals about their child's academic progress and to engage parents in their child's academic success.

-In the development and planning of Transformation to Educational Excellence Model activities to support the campus goals and key practices through organized team structuring we will develop a three year action plan that includes:
+In the development and planning of Transformation To Educational Excellence Model activities to support the campus goals and key practices through organized team structuring we will develop a three year action plan that includes:

-- 1) Identification and organization of a school leadership team that will provide assistance in achieving program goals and key practices through the resource based comprehensive needs assessment. - 2) Planned monthly school leadership meetings in order to manage program activities the progress monitoring, planning and implementation. - Maintaining a portfolio for all progress monitoring documentation and communication of progress and program expectations to administrators, teachers, parents, superintendent, board members, community members, and other stakeholders.
+- 1) Identification and organization of a school leadership team that will provide assistance in achieving program goals and key practices through the resource based comprehensive needs assessment. - 2) Planned monthly school leadership meetings in order to manage program activities the progress monitoring, planning and implementation. - Maintaining a portfolio of all progress monitoring that documents the communication of progress and program expectations to administrators, teachers, parents, superintendent, board members, community members, and other stakeholders.

-The planning and implementation stages include a collaborative effort from all stakeholders at the campus, district and community to support the involvement and preparation of this Transformation to Educational Excellence Model for M.B.
-Lamar Middle School school.
+The planning and implementation stages include a collaborative effort from all stakeholders at the campus, district and community levels to support the involvement and preparation of this Transformation To Educational Excellence Model for Memorial Middle School.

-The coordination of stakeholders will require various committees to address the curriculum implementation, fiscal management, data evaluation, post-secondary awareness and readiness, and parental involvement.
+The coordination of stakeholders will require various committees to address curriculum implementation, fiscal management, data evaluation, post-secondary awareness and readiness, and parental involvement.

-District staff coordination includes the Principals, Assistant Principals, Counselors, Director for Secondary Education, Instructional Deans/ Instructional Specialists, Special Education Director/Supervisor, Director for Secondary Education, Director for Guidance and At-Risk, Response to Intervention and Section 504 Coordinator, Executive Director for Curriculum and Instruction, Executive Director Student Services, Chief Financial Officer, Director for Financial Management, Executive Director for Academic Compliance and Accountability, Superintendent of Schools, the School Board of Trustees, Community Members, Business Leaders and Parents.
+District staff coordination includes the Principals, Assistant Principals, Counselors, Director of Secondary Education, Instructional Deans/ Instructional Specialists, Special Education Director/Supervisor, Director of Guidance and At-Risk, Response to Intervention and Section 504 Coordinator, Executive Director of Curriculum and Instruction, Executive Director of Student Services, Chief Financial Officer, Director of Financial Management, Executive Director of Academic Compliance and Accountability, Superintendent of Schools, the School Board of Trustees, Community Members, Business Leaders and Parents.

-In addition, a district liaison and parent liaison will participate and be a part of the school leadership team to serve as a link between the school, district, parents, and community.
+In addition, a district liaison and parent liaison will be a part of the school leadership team to serve as a link between the school, district, parents, and community.

-M.B.
-Lamar Middle School Technology Utilization and Promotion:
+Memorial Middle School Technology Utilization and Promotion:

-The instructional curriculum design will provide for instructional technology usage for the purpose of implementing technologically enhanced instruction.
-Additionally, the technology will support professional development along with support, sustaining systemic change and promotion of school improvement strategies.
+The instructional curriculum design will provide instructional technology usage for the purpose of implementing technologically enhanced instruction.
+Additionally, the technology will support professional development sustain systemic change and promote school improvement strategies.